MicrosoftDocs/power-automate-docs/articles/odata-filters.md

 That's it.

+Here are the detailed steps to create a flow that copies data from a Microsoft SharePoint list (source) to Azure SQL (destination).

+## Start monitoring the source for changes

 >[AZURE.IMPORTANT]If you aren't familiar with the basics of creating flows, review how to add [actions, triggers](multi-step-logic-flow.md/#add-another-action), and [conditions](add-a-condition.md).
 The steps below assume you know how to perform these steps.

-Let's get started creating our flow that copies data from Microsoft SharePoint to Azure SQL.

-## Start monitoring the source for changes

 1. Sign into [Microsoft Flow](https://flow.microsoft.com), select **My flows** > **Create from blank**.
 1. Search for **SharePoint** > select the **SharePoint - When an item is created or modified** trigger from the list of triggers.